Guide To Helping Teens With Mental Illness

 During inpatient therapy, the teen will live at the facility for the duration of treatment, while outpatient allows the teen to continue living at home while undergoing treatment.

 If it has been determined that your teen needs treatment from a facility, the next step is to determine which treatment option is best for them.
-Just like with treatment for substance abuse, there are both inpatient and outpatient options.
+There are both inpatient and outpatient options.

 Both inpatient and outpatient treatment involves psychotherapy.
 Some popular psychotherapy options include: